People of all levels in the humanities and interpretive social sciences interested in whether computational methods might help them in their own work.

 understand, follow and discuss the development of computational approaches within her field in general.

 This course is meant for both independent self-study (reading up on only certain sections of the course), as well as for completing as either a contact learning or MOOC course with a group of likeminded students.
-For material relating to particular instances of the latter mode of study, see here.
+For material relating to particular instances of this latter mode of study, see here.

 Easy, ready-made tools for data cleanup, visualisation and exploration